ManolisCh/taurob_mi/README.md

 # Running real world experiment

-1) Run on the taurb computer `roslaunch taurob_mi_launch robot_nav.launch` or `roslaunch taurob_mi_launch robot_slam.launch`.
+1) Run on the taurob computer `roslaunch taurob_mi_launch robot_nav.launch` or `roslaunch taurob_mi_launch robot_slam.launch`.
 This will run all the neccesery nodes to control the robot via HI, teleop, automy.

 2) Run on the OCU `roslaunch taurob_mi_launch ocu.launch`.
 This will run all the nodes to control the robot from the OCU (joystick needed).